geotrellis/geotrellis-site/docs/geotrellis-docs/0.9.0/geotrellis/raster-operations/local.rst

   The calling raster holds y-values, the parameter holds x-values.
   The arctangent is computed from y/x.

-.. _Operations on a Sequence of RasterSources:
+.. _Operations on a Sequence of RasterSources-0.9.0:

 Operations on a Sequence of RasterSources
 -----------------------------------------